katherinemillar02/simulation-practise/README.md

 # Exploring Simulations in R 🕹

-This is my GitHub repository dedicated to learning more about simulations in R. Within this repository are scripts going through different Simulation Chapters, sourced from R workbooks, as well Simulation GitHub repositories.
+This is my GitHub repository dedicated to learning more about simulations in R. Within this repository are scripts with detailed comments going through different Simulation Chapters, sourced from R workbooks, as well Simulation GitHub repositories.

 ## Scripts 📝